Nick Fenton

-Nicholas Leonard Fenton (born 23 November 1979) is an English former professional footballer and head physiotherapist of EFL League One side Burton Albion.
+Nicholas Leonard Fenton (born 23 November 1979) is an English former professional footballer and head physiotherapist of EFL Championship side Coventry City.

 As a player, he was as a defender who played between 1996 and 2014.
 He played for Manchester City, Notts County, AFC Bournemouth, Doncaster Rovers, Grimsby Town, Rotherham United and Morecambe and Alfreton Town.

 Club career

 Manchester City

 Preston born Fenton came through the youth ranks of Premiership side Manchester City.
 Though born in England, as he went to a school in Wales he represented Wales at schoolboy level, captaining the under-15 side.
 He was called up by England at both under-16 and under-18 level.
 He was promoted to the Manchester City first team squad a few months after the club's relegation in the summer of 1996.
 By the time Fenton was given his first team debut City had suffered a further relegation into the third tier of English football.
 On 19 August 1998 Fenton earned his first appearance for City when he started the match in a 7–1 English League Cup victory over Notts County at Maine Road.
 City earned promotion back to the First Division in May 1999 via the play-offs following a penalty shootout victory over Gillingham at Wembley Stadium, however Fenton although a squad member had not been involved in first team action since February.
 During the 1999–2000 season Fenton made his final appearance for City in a 4–3 League Cup defeat against Southampton when he came on as a 91st-minute substitute for Richard Edghill.
 In October 1999 he joined Notts County on loan where he made 13 appearances and scoring his first career goal against Wycombe Wanderers.
 In March 2000 he signed on loan with AFC Bournemouth where he played 8 times where his performances proved himself worthy of a fresh bid by the club in the 2000–01 season and he returned on loan to Bournemouth in August.
 Fenton returned to Notts County on loan a month later and on 10 November he joined the club on a permanent deal.